 2. Can creditors indefinitely extend credit facilities to a company in financial difficulties?
 Under Hungarian law there is no formal restriction on extending credit facilities to a company in financial difficulties.
 However, certain transactions entered into by a company in a prescribed period before insolvency proceedings begin can be subsequently challenged.
 Vulnerable transactions of this kind include giving a preference to a particular creditor by amending an existing contract, granting security in respect of an existing debt, or entering into a transaction for no or undue consideration.
 In Hungarian law there is a concept of "threatening insolvency" which occurs when management or its shareholders should reasonably foresee that the company will not be able to satisfy its liabilities when they fall due.
 Any debts incurred after the threat of insolvency has occurred in favour of a majority shareholder are subordinated behind the company's other creditors' claims.
 Likewise, any security that is created in favour of the majority shareholder after the threat of insolvency has occurred will be similarly subordinated.
 In this context, a majority shareholder is a shareholder that controls over 50% of the voting rights in the company or has a dominant influence over it.
 A shareholder has a dominant influence over a company if (a) it is entitled to appoint and remove the majority of the executive officers or supervisory board members of the company; or (b) it (alone, or by virtue of an agreement with other members or shareholders of the company) controls more than 50% of the votes.
 3. If a company is in financial difficulties and the group's principal financial creditors are offering support conditional on additional or extended guarantees and/or asset security being given, what issues does this give rise to, for both the company and the (secured) creditor?
 If creditors provide "new money" at the same time any new security is created, the transaction is not regarded as preferential and the security is not vulnerable to challenge.
 However, certain transactions entered into prior to liquidation can be challenged.
 After the commencement of liquidation proceedings, the liquidator can apply to court seeking an order declaring that certain pre-liquidation transactions are invalid.
 Such challenges can be initiated within ninety days of acquiring knowledge of the underlying facts, but in any event, must be commenced within one year of the commencement of the liquidation proceedings.

-Grounds for challenge are:

-- 1. contracts aimed at the disenfranchisement of creditors (in respect of contracts entered into within the five year period before the receipt of the request for liquidation proceedings by the court); - 2. contracts for undue consideration, which are transactions at an undervalue where the consideration given by the company exceeds that which it received, or transactions for no consideration (in respect of contracts entered into within the two year period before the receipt of the request for liquidation proceedings by the court); - 3. contracts granting a preference to a creditor, which is the case if a contract unduly prefers the creditor and the transaction is outside the scope of the debtor company's ordinary course of business (in respect of contracts entered into within the period of ninety days before the receipt of the request for liquidation proceedings by the court).
+Grounds for challenge are: contracts aimed at the disenfranchisement of creditors (in respect of contracts entered into within the five year period before the receipt of the request for liquidation proceedings by the court); contracts for undue consideration, which are transactions at an undervalue where the consideration given by the company exceeds that which it received, or transactions for no consideration (in respect of contracts entered into within the two year period before the receipt of the request for liquidation proceedings by the court); contracts granting a preference to a creditor, which is the case if a contract unduly prefers the creditor and the transaction is outside the scope of the debtor company's ordinary course of business (in respect of contracts entered into within the period of piecty days before the respired of the respect for liquidation proceedings by the court).

-4. If a lender wants to monitor its borrower very closely (i.e. more closely than the usual information covenants in the credit agreement permit), what options are there?
+into within the period of ninety days before the receipt of the request for